 Jura, is a Swiss company well known for its outstanding quality.
 Although they have been known for other kitchen and laundry appliances, they only seem to focus on the coffee machines these days ( outside their native Switzerland anyway).
-So perhaps this company should fall into category 2.
+So perhaps this company should also fall into category 2.

-De ‘Longhi and Jura
+Again… De ‘Longhi and Jura

 Gaggia and La Pavonni are classic Italian coffee machine companies with some very distinctive machines – mostly for espresso and cappucino making.
 Owning one of these comes with a certain caché.
 Gaggia, now 80 years old, even has it’s own gaggia owners club, should you need to feel you’ve made it !
 Did you know though, that Gaggia is actually now owned by a branch of the dutch company Philips !

 La Pavoni probably make the most distinctive machines with their unique lever design.
 These are the ultimate machines that pretty much make you feel you have created a piece of art when you learn how to pull it to make a perfectly formed espresso.
-They are simply beautiful as well as being simple yet amazingly sturdy.
-I would have said they are unique, but we’ve included in our list, an elegant competing product now from a new company called Flair (from the USA I believe).
+We’ve had the Europiccola, and the Professional version.
+Although the Europiccola is a cleaner looking piece of art, the professional version is more practical with the pressure gauge attached.

-Lavazza, Nespresso, Melitta
+Lavazza, Nespresso, Melitta, Nescafé

 Rocket espresso, and Rancilio coffee machines